 What it is used for

-- Moving to MailUp the recipients list taken from a file provided by the customer and importing it to a MailUp list
+- Moving to MailUp the recipient's list is taken from a file provided by the customer and importing it to a MailUp list

 - Extracting from MailUp a list of unsubscribes and saving it in a file stored in a repository shared with the customer